ibm-cloud-docs/Cloudant/api/capacity.md

 The returned structure includes the following fields:

-- **current**: Details the current capacity that is allocated and shows both the number of capacity blocks and breakdown of throughput requests classes.
+- `current` - Details the current capacity that is allocated and shows both the number of capacity blocks and breakdown of throughput requests classes.
-- **target**: Details the target capacity set and shows both the number of capacity blocks and breakdown of throughput requests classes.
+- `target` - Details the target capacity set and shows both the number of capacity blocks and breakdown of throughput requests classes.
-- **blocks**: Number of provisioned throughput capacity blocks, where block is 100 reads/sec, 50 writes/sec, and 5 global queries/sec.
+- `blocks` - Number of provisioned throughput capacity blocks, where block is 100 reads/sec, 50 writes/sec, and 5 global queries/sec.
-- **throughput**: Breakdown of the specific number of reads/sec, writes/sec, and global queries/sec.
+- `throughput` - Breakdown of the specific number of reads/sec, writes/sec, and global queries/sec.

-### Example JSON response with the target capacity set
+See the following example JSON response with the target capacity set:

 ```json
 {